Album fact sheet

 The band initially resisted recording another cover song but eventually chose a track at the insistence of their record labels, a decision that Jonas Berggren described as "an easy decision".

 - Why did the album initially struggle on the Billboard 200?

 Despite receiving generally favourable reviews from critics, the Album faced initial struggles with recognition, failing to crack the top 100 of the Billboard 200.
 However, the album eventually succeeded in other markets, including Canada and Japan.

 - What genres does "Cruel Summer" explore?

-This album is primarily a pop album, but it explores diverse genres ranging from Euro disco and Motown to dance, showcasing the band's versatility and willingness to take risks.
+This is primarily a pop album, but it explores diverse genres ranging from Euro disco and Motown to dance, showcasing the band's versatility and willingness to take risks.